Clear Out & Help Out: A Big List of the Best Donation Centers for All Your Stuff

 Did you know that most tech companies are recycle-savvy?
 Apple will offer you a discount when you recycle an old iPod or iPhone with them.
 Staples will accept all Dell products for recycling.
 And most BestBuy stores have a recycling center in their front lobby for most electronics and large appliances (even if you didn’t buy it from them).

-Admittedly, hardcopy books are on the decline.
 Some public libraries still take donations (especially children’s books).
-However, donating books to these organizations help promote literacy and education within our country’s many correctional facilities.
+However, donating books to these organizations above will help promote literacy and education within our country’s many correctional facilities.

 Funding for music and arts is often the first to get cut.
 Lack of funding means lack of instruments and supplies.
 Consider these organizations, or even check with your local school system, when you have some spare Crayolas, construction paper or old Recorders lying around.